 Because my kids had an interest in the body I had bought some here and there for them, and when we got our BookShark science curriculum, we got a double of one of the books I had bought, First Encyclopedia of the Human Body.
-Its is a great book, perfect bite sized pieces of information with images to go with everything.
-A couple other books I had bought were Little Explorers: My Amazing Body, which is a hard covered flip book, and Everything You Need to Know About the Human Body.
+It is a great book, with perfect bite-sized pieces of information with images to go with everything.
+A couple of other books I had bought were Little Explorers: My Amazing Body, which is a hard-covered flipbook, and Everything You Need to Know About the Human Body.

 Another book I had bought was a coloring book.
 My First Human Body Book.
 I thought it would be a fun way to talk about what we have been learning in the other books, plus, we like to color.

-We of course watch the Magic School Bus episode “Inside Ralphie”, I love the Magic School Bus, and thought it would be fun to watch it a we started learning.
+We, of course, watched the Magic School Bus episode “Inside Ralphie”, I love the Magic School Bus, and thought it would be fun to watch it we started learning.
 Homeschooling means we get to have fun and watch Magic School Bus as part of school here and there.
 To go along with it, I had also ordered the Magic School Bus: A Journey into the Human Body.
-It is a kit full of hands on activities to do together with your kids.
+It is a kit full of hands-on activities to do together with your kids.

 The kit has instructions for 12 different activities or experiments you can do together with your kids, all about the body.